New EVs to look out for in 2026

 Also revealed in January 2026 was the Kia EV2, which, when it goes across sale in Europe this summer, will become the cheapest electric car offered by Kia – a title previously held by the EV3.

 The EV2 enters an increasingly competitive small electric SUV market, which includes models already on the market such as the Renault 4.
-Despite its small proportions, the EV2 will still be a capable vehicle on longer trips, with an optional long-range battery pack allowing the EV2 to travel 278 miles between trips to the plug.
+Despite its small proportions, the EV2 will still be a capable vehicle on longer trips, with an optional long-range battery pack allowing the EV2 to travel up to 281 miles between trips to the plug.

 Nissan Leaf